Home Desserts Dirt Pudding (Best Oreo Dessert Recipe)

 Tips for the Best Dirt Pudding

-• As this dessert tastes better when chilled for at least 2 hours, make it ahead of time.
-It’ll keep well in the fridge for about 3 days.
-Be sure it’s covered tightly with plastic wrap to protect it from outside odors and flavors.
+• Make the dessert at least 2 hours ahead.
+It’s best after chilling and can be made up to 2 days in advance.
+Just be sure it’s covered tightly with plastic wrap to protect it from outside odors and flavors.

 Dirt Pudding Variations